 |“Please note that this post contains affiliate links and any sales made through such links will reward me a small commission – at no extra cost for you.
 This helps me to cover the blog maintenance expenses.”|

-Agora Pulse is a prominent tool to automate your social media promotions and send your contents across leading social networks such as Facebook, Twitter, LinkedIn, Google+, Instagram, and YouTube.
-It comes with many features like content management, recycling, social media listening, competitor analysis, and detailed reports which are essential to efficiently run any online business.
+Agora Pulse is a prominent tool to automate your social media promotions and send your content across leading social networks such as Facebook, Twitter, LinkedIn, Instagram, and YouTube.
+It comes with many features like content management, recycling, social media listening, competitor analysis, and detailed reports which are essential to efficiently run an online business.

 Sign in to your Agora Pulse account first to set targets for your Facebook posts.

 Click the orange color ‘Publish’ button on the left pane of the screen.